-- 9.1 The employer agrees, prior to making any change to a mandatory subject of bargaining, to notify the Union and satisfy it's collective bargaining obligation in accordance with this agreement and all applicable law. - 9.2 The agency will provide to the Union any policies or updates to existing policies, including notice of changes to mandatory subjects, affecting the represented employees at least twenty-one (21) calendar days prior to implementation except in emergent circumstances.
+- 9.1 The Eemployer agrees, prior to making any change to a mandatory subject of bargaining, to notify the Union and satisfy it collective bargaining obligation in accordance with this agreement and all applicable law. - 9.2 The agency will provide to the Union any policies or updates to existing policies, including notice of changes to mandatory subjects, affecting the represented employees at least twenty-one (21) calendar days prior to implementation except in emergent circumstances. - 9.3 The Employer will give the Union at least thirty (30) calendar days' advance notice of the agency's intent to initiate rulemaking or agency-request legislation that would impact bargaining unit members' wages, hours, or terms and conditions of employment.